turingschool/curriculum/source/projects/jscontact.markdown

 ### Writing a Test: A Contact Has Many Email Addresses

-In your @person_spec.rb@ refer to the existing example "should have an array of phone numbers" and create a similar example for email addresses.
+In your `person_spec.rb` refer to the existing example "should have an array of phone numbers" and create a similar example for email addresses.
 Verify that the test fails when you run `rake`.

 ### Creating the Model

-Use the @nifty:scaffold@ generator to scaffold a model named `EmailAddress` which has a string field named `address` and an integer field named `person_id`.
+Use the `nifty:scaffold` generator to scaffold a model named `EmailAddress` which has a string field named `address` and an integer field named `person_id`.

 By the way, whenever you use the `rails generate` command and mess up, just go up a line in your terminal and change `rails generate` to `rails destroy`, leaving all the other parameters.
 The files previously generated will be removed.

-*Remember* how earlier we commented out the generated @phone_numbers_controller_spec.rb@?
-Let's do the same thing with @email_addresses_controller_spec.rb@.
+*Remember* how earlier we commented out the generated `phone_numbers_controller_spec.rb`?
+Let's do the same thing with `email_addresses_controller_spec.rb`.

-Run @rake db:migrate@ then ensure that your test still isn't passing with `rake`.
+Run `rake db:migrate` then ensure that your test still isn't passing with `rake`.

 ### Setting Relationships